mylez/cpu/doc/isa.md

     - statr   rx              read status register: rx <- status **
     - statl   rx              load status register: status <- rx **

-    ** statr and statl are unprotected.
-All others ont he kernel / special list are protected instructions.
+    ** statr and statl are unprotected. all others on the kernel / special list are protected instructions.